Academic Regulations

 Army and Air Force ROTC programs are available at Washington University.

-ROTC courses numbered I25 MILS 3010, MILS 3020, MILS 4010 and MILS 4020 and AFROTC courses numbered I02 MAIR 3010, MAIR 3020, MAIR 4010 and MAIR 4020 will be granted full credit toward the AB degree for a total of 12 units.
+ROTC courses numbered I25 MILS 3010, MILS 3020, MILS 4010, and MILS 4020 and AFROTC courses numbered I02 MAIR 3010, MAIR 3020, MAIR 4010, and MAIR 4020 will be granted full credit toward the AB degree for a total of 12 units.
 The courses do not count toward the 90 minimum Arts & Sciences units required for the Bachelor of Arts degree and are categorized in the 30 maximum units that students may earn in courses taken from the McKelvey School of Engineering, the Olin Business School, the Sam Fox School, or the School of Continuing & Professional Studies.
-These courses are letter graded and count toward the GPA, as do courses from the School of Continuing & Professional Studies and the professional schools listed above.
+These courses are letter graded and count toward the GPA, as do courses from the schools listed above.

 School of Continuing & Professional Studies Courses

-Students in the College of Arts & Sciences may enroll in course work offered by the School of Continuing & Professional Studies as long as the enrollments do not exceed one course per semester and a maximum total of 24 units.
-School of Continuing & Professional Studies courses are subject to the degree requirement that stipulates that only 30 units from any of the other schools of the university may be applied to the Bachelor of Arts degree.
+Students in the College of Arts & Sciences may not enroll in online course work offered by the School of Continuing & Professional Studies.
+However, students in the College of Arts & Sciences may enroll in one in-person School of Continuing & Professional Studies course per semester with a maximum total of 24 units allowed.
+Any units earned through the School of Continuing & Professional Studies are subject to the degree requirement stipulating that a maximum of 30 units from Washington University schools other than Arts & Sciences may be applied to the Bachelor of Arts degree.
 School of Continuing & Professional Studies courses do not fulfill distribution requirements and may only count for a major or minor with approval from the relevant department.
-Students in the College of Arts & Sciences do not receive credit for online courses offered by the School of Continuing & Professional Studies.

 Contact Info